-Amsterdam will soon be joining the likes of London, Dubai and Singapore when the new Netherlands Commercial Court opens its doors.
+Amsterdam has joined the likes of London, Dubai and Singapore now that the new Netherlands Commercial Court has opened its doors.

-This court shall be specialised in hearing complex (international) commercial cases.
+This court is specialised in hearing complex (international) commercial cases.

-The Netherlands Commercial Court will offer parties to business and trade disputes a forum where they can litigate in English before neutral, specialist commercial judges, right in the heart of Europe.
+The Netherlands Commercial Court offers parties to business and trade disputes a forum where they can litigate in English before neutral, specialist commercial judges, right in the heart of Europe.

 Commercial law suits in The Netherlands

-The NCC is to deal with private-law disputes involving business, rather than public-law disputes.
+The NCC deals with private-law disputes involving business, rather than public-law disputes.
 Such commercial cases may include contractual disputes, pre-contractual issues, contract breaches, rescission claims, and contractual damage claims.

 - Contractual dispute: A contractual dispute occurs when any party is in disagreement over the contract terms or definitions.
 In order for a contract to be valid there needs to be consensus ad idem, or mutual agreement.
 A contract is not legally valid without mutual agreement and can be contested in court.

 - Pre-contractual issues: these are issues that arise before the contract comes into effect, and can include issues such as mistake (dwaling), threat (bedreiging), fraud (bedrog), and abuse of circumstances (misbruik van omstandigheden).
 Contracts that are affected by such issues may be found to be voidable or annulled, depending on the circumstances the type of defect of consent involved.